‘Jeopardy!’ champ James Holzhauer makes pancreatic cancer donation in Alex Trebek’s name

 Hours before the episode aired, Zediker said she looked up Holzhauer on Facebook, where she found what she believed was his email address and invited him to attend the walk.

-"There was truly a daily excitement and buzz going on because of James," Zediker said.
+"There was truly a daily excitement and buzz going on because of James," Zediker told NBC News on Thursday.
 "I figured it would be a perfect time to invite him."

 Aside from Naperville, they shared something else in common: They both knew someone who had been diagnosed with pancreatic cancer.